whizsid/whizsid.github.io/blog/posts/display_list_of_paths_as_a_tree_view.md

 ```

 You can see an empty item after the `yz` folder.
 It caused because `yz`
 is an empty folder.
-When we splitting empty directory paths by
+When we splitting empty directories by
-backslashes, An extra empty string will remain as the last nested folder
+backslashes, An extra empty string will remain as the last item.
+We
-name.
-We should skip these empty folder names to resolve this issue.
+should skip these empty folder names to resolve this issue.

 ```tsx
 # src/FileBrowser.tsx